- Innovation in a Pandemic

 512 Quantum Volume

 In March 2020, Honeywell Quantum Solutions announced it would launch a quantum computer with a quantum volume of 64 by summer.
-A year later, we have hit eight times that number.
+A year later, we have hit eight times that number for quantum computing.
 Innovation in quantum computing is already transforming how industries tackle previously unsolvable problems.
 Consider this: Samsung is testing the technology to determine how to improve phone batteries and BMW is looking to leverage quantum to maximize its supply chain.

 100+ years of innovation